toov00/FAUCET/README.md

    npx serve frontend
    ```

-5. Go to localhost:3000, and click the button to claim your free tokens!
+5. Navigate to localhost:3000, and click the button to claim your free tokens!
    ![Example Image](popupwindow2.png)

 ## Roadmap